-We maintain and develop the E-thesis service for publishing and storing digital copies of University of Helsinki theses and dissertations.
+We maintain and develop the services for publishing and storing digital copies of University of Helsinki theses and dissertations.
 We instruct and advise thesis authors in the publishing and depositing process.
 We are responsible for the publishing of digital theses as well as for collecting metadata and other information on theses and their public examinations for other University units.

 We maintain and develop the University of Helsinki Research Portal.
 We increase the number of open access works published by University students and staff.
 We encourage self-archiving in the open access repository Helda of the University of Helsinki.